Robert Bauval

-Robert Bauval (born 5 March 1948) is a Belgian author and lecturer, perhaps best known for the fringe Orion Correlation Theory regarding the Giza pyramid complex.
+Robert Bauval (born 5 March 1948) is an Egyptian-born Belgian writer and lecturer, perhaps best known for the fringe Orion Correlation Theory regarding the Giza pyramid complex.

 Early life

 Bauval was born in Alexandria, Egypt, to parents of Belgian and Maltese origins.
 He attended the British Boys' School in Alexandria (now El Nasr Boys' School) and the Franciscan College in Buckinghamshire, England.
 He left Egypt in 1967 just before the Six-Day War, during the presidency of Gamal Abdel Nasser.
 He has spent most of his engineering career living and working in the Middle East and Africa as a construction engineer.